xmos/lib_awe/doc/user_guide/index.rst

   =============================== ===========

 A single function is provided to wrap the entire lib_awe implementation and automatically spawns all of the worker and helper threads.
 In addition, where USB/HID is used as the control interface, an API is provided which takes care of translating messages to and from the HID endpoint and to and from the lib_awe tuning thread.
-Other interfaces may be used such as UART or I2C.
+Other interfaces may be used such as UART or I2C although these are not yet implemented.

 .. doxygengroup:: lib_awe
     :content-only: